krieselreihe/litr/CONTRIBUTING.md

 ### Litr

-Of course this repo uses Litr itself for its tasks.
-So installing it will make things easier.
+This repo uses Litr itself for its tasks.
+So installing it will make things easier (though, it is optional).
 To install Litr:

 ```shell
 brew tap krieselreihe/litr